-All non-UK air carriers that wish to undertake commercial services to, from or within the United Kingdom are required to hold a Foreign Carrier Permit before that flight is undertaken.
+All non-UK air carriers, including EU, EEA and EFTA operators, that wish to undertake commercial services to, from or within the United Kingdom are required to hold a Foreign Carrier Permit before that flight is undertaken.

 Isle of Man

 We also administer Foreign Carrier Permits for services to and from the Isle of Man jointly with the Isle of Man Civil Aviation Administration.
 If your flight includes an Isle of Man element then please contact us.

 If you require approval to operate to the Channel Islands or a UK Overseas Territory you should contact the Channel Islands Office of Civil Aviation or the Government of the Overseas Territory concerned directly.